SergeyBaikal/Characteristics-of-RNA-viromes-of-Lake-Baikal/README.md

 # Characteristics-of-RNA-viromes-of-Lake-Baikal
-The repository contains supplementary materials on the implementation of the project 22-24-00612 The file "RVP_all_proteins_Riboviria.fasta" contains all identified amino acid sequences of RNA-containing viruses from Lake Baikal obtained during the project.
+The repository contains supplementary materials on the implementation of the project 22-24-00612

+<br>The file "RVP_all_proteins_Riboviria.fasta" contains all identified amino acid sequences of RNA-containing viruses from Lake Baikal obtained during the project.